 Suzanne Woolley is a personal finance writer and editor for Bloomberg.com, where she collaborates across many of Bloomberg’s media platforms, including digital video and radio.
 She previously worked at BusinessWeek, where she covered a wide variety of financial beats before heading up the Markets & Investments section and, later, the Personal Finance section.
 She has also been a senior writer and senior editor at Money magazine.
 Suzanne joined Bloomberg in 2009 as part of the company’s acquisition of BusinesssWeek.
 She re-launched Bloomberg’s personal finance web site, created a personal finance blog and weekly personal finance newsletter and oversaw special reports on retirement, risk and behavioral finance.
 She is a graduate of Dickinson College, and has served as a board member for the Financial Women’s Association.
 She tweets as @wealthwatch.

-Betsy Ashton serves on the Professional Council.
-She served as President in both 1994 and 2000, and was co-chair of the SPJ National Convention that The Deadline Club hosted in New York City in 2004.
-She was the first woman to serve as President of the Washington, D.C. chapter of SPJ in 1989.
-She also served as Vice Chairwoman of the Sigma Delta Chi Foundation, and won the 2007 Wells Memorial Key for outstanding service to the national society.
+Betsy Ashton served as President in both 1994 and 2000, and was co-chair of the SPJ National Convention that The Deadline Club hosted in New York City in 2004.
+She was the first woman to serve as president of the Washington, D.C. chapter of SPJ in 1989.
+She also served as vice chairwoman of the Sigma Delta Chi Foundation, and won the 2007 Wells Memorial Key for outstanding service to the national society.
 Betsy was a radio and television news reporter and anchorwoman in Washington, D.C., for ten years before coming to New York as consumer reporter for WCBS-TV and the CBS Morning News in 1982.
 Betsy Ashton’s Guide to Living On Your Own, was published by Little, Brown in 1988.
 She has written for numerous publications but now works full time as a portrait artist, and serves on the board of directors of the Friends of Thirteen/WNET-TV, New York’s Public Television station.
 She is also a professional and highly successful portrait artist.

-Abi Wright is a member of the Professional Council.
-She joined the Executive Council in January 2013.
-She is Director of the Alfred I. duPont-Columbia University Awards and the John Chancellor Award at Columbia’s Graduate School of Journalism.
+Abi Wright joined the executive council in January 2013.
+She is director of the Alfred I. duPont-Columbia University Awards and the John Chancellor Award at Columbia’s Graduate School of Journalism.
 Wright was a 2011 Punch Sulzberger Fellow at the School.
-She spent seven years working at the Committee to Protect Journalists (CPJ), most recently as Communications Director.
+She spent seven years working at the Committee to Protect Journalists (CPJ), most recently as communications director.
 She was responsible for CPJ’s overall communications strategy, publicizing issues, handling breaking news and producing the annual benefit dinner.
 Wright spent 2003 through 2005 reporting on press abuses throughout Asia as CPJ’s Asia program coordinator.
 That job involved tracking and documenting regional trends, including the jailing of journalists in China and criminal defamation charges against journalists in Indonesia.
 She is a graduate of Barnard College, and an experienced television producer.
 Wright has worked for NBC News, ABC News and Fox News.
 She also serves on the board of the Overseas Press Club.